digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 If no HTTPS port is specified but one of `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` or `service.beta.kubernetes.io/do-loadbalancer-certificate-id` is, then port 443 is assumed to be used for HTTPS.
 This does not hold if `service.beta.kubernetes.io/do-loadbalancer-http2-ports` already specifies 443.

-Ports must not be shared between this annotation and `service.beta.kubernetes.io/do-loadbalancer-http2-ports`.
+Ports must not be shared between this annotation, `service.beta.kubernetes.io/do-loadbalancer-http-ports`, and `service.beta.kubernetes.io/do-loadbalancer-http2-ports`.

 ## service.beta.kubernetes.io/do-loadbalancer-http2-ports